UBC-MOAD/docs/python_packaging/pkg_structure.rst

 The :file:`src/` layout advocated by `Hynek Schlawack's Testing & Packaging blog post`_ and `Ionel Cristian Mărieș's Packaging a python library blog post`_ was rejected pending a strong recommendation in its favour by the Python Packaging Authority and support for it in packaging tools like `the Flit packaging and publisher tool`_.

-The benefits that :file:`src/` layout provides are not important to us because always install our group-developed packages via :command:`pip install -e`, and we don't use `tox`_ to test our packages with different Python versions and interpreters.
+The benefits that :file:`src/` layout provides are not important to us because always install our group-developed packages via :command:`python3 -m pip install -e`, and we don't use `tox`_ to test our packages with different Python versions and interpreters.

 .. _tox: https://tox.readthedocs.io/en/latest/